• Recipes

 Instructions

-• In a medium sauce pan mix together the beet juice, white vinegar, sugar, salt, and whole cloves.
+• Make the Pink Pickling Liquid.
+In a medium saucepan mix together the beet juice, white vinegar, sugar, salt, and whole cloves.
 Bring to a simmer stirring occasionally.
-When sugar is dissolved, turn off heat and allow to cool.
+When sugar is dissolved, turn off the heat and allow the liquid to cool.

-1 Cup Beet Juice, 1 Cup White Vinegar, ½ Cup Sugar, 1 Teaspoon Salt, 4 Whole Cloves
+1 Cup Beet Juice, 1 Cup White Vinegar, ½ Cup White Granulated Sugar, 1 Teaspoon Salt, 4 Whole Cloves

-• Place eggs in a large saucepan, cover with cold water, and bring to a full boil over medium high heat.
-Turn off heat and cover pan with a lid.
-Let eggs sit in hot water for 10 minutes.
+• Cook the Eggs.
+Place eggs in a large saucepan, cover with cold water, and bring to a full boil over medium-high heat.
+Turn off the heat and cover the pan with a lid.
+Let the eggs sit in hot water for 10 minutes.
 Drain eggs and rinse well with cold water.
 Cover eggs with cold water and allow eggs to cool for about 15 minutes.
-Peel eggs.
+Peel the eggs.

 6 Large Eggs

-• Place whole, peeled, eggs in a glass jar or bowl.
-Pour pickling solution over eggs.
-If eggs float, add a plate or ramekin to the container to weight the eggs down into the pickling solution.
-Cover tightly and refrigerate up to 24 hours.
+• Pickle the Eggs.
+Place whole, peeled, eggs in a glass jar or bowl.
+Pour the pickling solution over the eggs.
+If the eggs float, add a plate or ramekin to the container to weigh down the eggs into the pickling solution.
+Cover tightly and for refrigerate up to 24 hours.

-• Drain eggs and rinse well.
-Cut eggs in half lengthwise and remove yolks.
+• Prepare Eggs for Filling.
+Drain the eggs and rinse them well.
+Cut the eggs in half lengthwise and remove yolks.

-• Place yolks in a small bowl.
-Mash yolks with a fork and add the dry mustard, salt, and pickle relish.
+• Make the Filling.
+Place the yolks in a small bowl.
+Mash the yolks with a fork and add the dry mustard, salt, and pickle relish.
 Add 2 tablespoons of mayonnaise and mix well.
-Continue to add mayonnaise one teaspoon at a time, until mixture is moist but still stiff.
+Continue to add mayonnaise one teaspoon at a time, until the mixture is moist but still stiff.
 Taste and adjust seasoning as needed.

 ½ Teaspoon Dry Mustard, ¼ Teaspoon Salt, 2 Teaspoons Sweet Pickle Relish, 2 to 3 Tablespoons Mayonnaise

-• Spoon or pipe yolk mixture into each half egg.
+• Fill the Eggs.
+Use a spoon or pipe the filling into each halved egg.
 Plate eggs and garnish with cut chives.

 2 Teaspoons Finely Cut Chives for Garnish